Yanet Garcia Flaunts Impressive Assets In Skintight Mini Dress

 She wore her long tresses parted on the side and down in loose waves.

 Yanet was on a balcony for the clip.
 The sun was setting off to one side of the frame, casting a warm glow across the horizon.
 The beauty stood in front of a glass railing that overlooked what appeared to be a park and a cityscape.
-A row of hills were also visible in the distance.
+A row of hills was also visible in the distance.

-The video began by showing the popular influencer with her palms on the railing with her back to the camera.
+The video began by showing the popular influencer with her hands on the railing and her back to the camera.
 With one knee bent and her back slightly arched, she flaunted her butt.
-She turned to look over her shoulder at the lens before stepping away from the rail and placing her hands on the front of her thighs before running them over her hips and placing them on her waist.
+She turned to look over her shoulder at the lens before stepping away from the railing and placing her hands on the front of her thighs before running them over her hips and placing them on her waist.
 She then cocked one hip to the side.

 Yanet turned sideways and gave her online audience a nice look at her bustline and flat abs.
 She ran her hands over her hips again while smiling at the lens.
 Sunlight hitting her backside accentuated her bodacious butt as well as her shapely thighs.